The Admissions Process

 Tuition Payments and Family Entrance Fee

-*Each family entering Ronald Knox at the Toddler/Primary level is required to pay a $1,000 Family Entrance Fee.
-This is a one-time payment of $1,000 collected either when a new student enters the Toddler Program for the first time or when a child graduates from the Toddler class into the Primary class.
+*Each new family entering Ronald Knox at the Toddler/Primary level is required to pay a $1,000 Family Entrance Fee.
+This is a one-time payment of $1,000 collected either when a new student enters the Toddler Program for the first time or when a child graduates from the Parent Child program into the Toddler program.

 Tuition alone does not cover the cost of educating a student at Ronald Knox.
 Like all independent schools, Ronald Knox conducts annual fundraising programs that contribute to the operating budget and provide direct funding to our education initiatives.
 At Ronald Knox we have two annual fundraising programs.
 The Ronald Knox Montessori Annual Fund, our annual fund appeal, and the annual Benefit which is an opportunity to raise funds to support and enhance the educational resources of the School.
 All parents are expected to participate in both of these important initiatives each year.